syedalirazazaidi/next-typescript/README.md

 ## Objects

--- a object in typescript is a structure datatype that represent the collection of properties
+- a object in typescript is a structure datatype that represent the collection of properties

+## type Aliases

+- is a way to create a new name for an existing type it allow you to define a custom type that refer to another type and give more meaningful or descriptive name

+## Optional Properties